Hailnoe/StandardFrontEnd/README.md

 # StandardFrontEnd
-Front end project for Standard DAO
-This project is based around developing the User Experience for someone using the Standard DAO protocol to exchange assets for SDA tokens.
+This project is developing the User Experience for someone using the Standard DAO protocol to exchange assets for SDA tokens.